 |Above 110 kg||1.00 m2|

-Proper pen dimensions will encourage correct use of the pen area, with regard to rest areas and dunging areas.
+Proper pen dimensions will encourage the correct use of the pen area, with regard to rest areas and dunging areas.
 Furthermore, correct pen design can help ensure an easy and simple everyday inspection of animals.

 The recommendation is to aim for a pen ratio where width versus length is between 1:2 and 2:3.